Set 11 | 501 - 550

 (N.) (मानहानि)

-Example: The celebrity filed a case for defamation against the magazine.
+Sentence: The celebrity filed a case for defamation against the magazine.

 To injure one’s reputation